 How to reach: Hire a taxi.
 We paid 5000 MMK from Shwedagon Road.
 Carry your own beer because it’s expensive if you buy it from the vendors here.

-Dalla or Dala is a small village across the river from Yangon.
+A small fishing village across the river from Yangon, Dala village is the perfect spot for a day trip from Yangon.
 This village is a 10-minute ferry ride away from Pansodan Pier in downtown Yangon.
-The ferry ride is as interesting as the village itself.
+The ferry ride is as interesting as the village itself, if not more.
 Like many other places, the ferry ticket prices are different for foreigners.
 We paid USD 4 per person for a return ticket.

-How to reach: Walk to Pansodan Ferry Terminal in downtown Yangon to start your journey
+How to reach: Walk to Pansodan Ferry Terminal in downtown Yangon to start your journey.

-5) Visit Mysterious Kyay Thone Pagoda
+5) Visit the Mysterious Kyay Thone Pagoda

 If you walk around the temple you will notice that it has a few artifacts on display, such as ancient armor, old currency notes, etc. Something about this temple stirred my curiosity and I have tried to research about this temple online but I haven’t found anything.
 The sign outside is in Burmese and the only way I know the name of this place is thanks to my phone’s GPS tracking system.

 Below is an embedded map with the GPS coordinates, just in case you want to visit it too.